 4. Reducing Healthcare Costs

 The Marathon Health care delivery model results in lower costs for both patients and employers.
 Patients receive discounted lab and prescription medication services, and better access to healthcare providers.

 “If you have to leave for a doctor’s appointment across the city and take four hours out of your day, that’s not productive,” Campbell says.
 “But if you can go down to the fifth floor for 30 minutes, that’s a huge improvement in loss of productivity.”

 The more engaged patients are with health programming, she adds, the less they end up needing to utilize medical care.

-On average, employers save $2,000 for each employee who engages with Marathon Health.
+On average, employers save up to $2,000 for each employee who engages with Marathon Health.
 To break it down further, client data shows how patients diagnosed with a chronic condition who engage with Marathon Health cost their employers 31% less than similar cohorts who do not engage with chronic condition management.

 The biggest differentiator in the Quadruple Aim, according to Campbell, is its approach to empowering clinicians.
 “That includes making sure they’re happy at work,” she says.
 “If that happens, typically the patient will have an exceptional experience.
 The more exceptional experiences they have, the more they’ll engage with the health center, which leads to better outcomes.
 And if all of those things fall in place, there’s not anything extra you need to do.
 The client’s going to save money no matter what.”